Senior Resources » Retirement Communities: Features to Look for & Questions to Ask

 So – you’re in search of a retirement community…

-Accommodations and costs will vary, so it’s important to first gather options near you and then compare, based on your own needs and wants.
+Accommodations and costs will vary, so it’s important to first gather options near you and then compare them based on your own needs and wants.
 What amenities are you looking for?
 How close will you live to family members?
-And, just how much maintenance do you consider low-maintenance, really?
+And, just how much maintenance do you consider low maintenance, really?

-Here are the most common features to look for and questions to ask when shopping for a retirement community:
+Here are the most common features to look for and questions you should be asking when shopping around for a retirement community:

 Community Amenities & Services